Bluegnarl/RainAlert/README.md

 The API I used for this WebApp : <a href="https://api.meteo-concept.com/">Meteo-concept</a>

-We reproduced this WebApp in React with my friend and it works pretty well : <a href="https://github.com/FullCycleConceptaria/rainalert-react">RainAlert-React</a>
+We reproduced this WebApp in React with my friend <a href="https://github.com/NiteChill">NiteChill</a> and it works pretty well : <a href="https://github.com/FullCycleConceptaria/rainalert-react">RainAlert-React</a>